Prag8855/aab/content/guides/losing-your-job.md

 To inform the *Ausländerbehörde*, you must...

 1. [Choose the right department to email](/out/auslanderbehorde-contact)
 2. Write an email in German.
+Use [this letter generator](/docs/auslanderbehorde-job-change).
 It must include:
     - [ ] Your full name
     - [ ] Your date and place of birth
     - [ ] Your nationality